 • Decide how many times a month you want to eat out: Knowing approximately where and how many times you go out in a given month will help you make a realistic budget.

-• Consider drinking only water: While it’s tempting to order fancy drinks when you’re out, sticking with water can help you and your family save money.
+• Consider drinking only water: While it’s tempting to order fancy drinks when you’re out, sticking to water can help you and your family save money.

-• Look for weekly specials or discounts: In an attempt to earn your business, many restaurants will offer specials, such as free kids meals or discounted menu items.
-These deals usually happen on a weekday, though on occasion you may find discounts during restaurants’ busier times as well.
+• Look for weekly specials or discounts: In an attempt to earn your business, many restaurants will offer specials, such as free kids’ meals or discounted menu items.
+These deals are typically offered on a weekday, though you may sometimes find discounts during busier times.

 • Budget for tipping: Paying for your meal isn’t the only cost involved in dining out.
-Make sure to leave enough room so you can tip your server or bartender.
+Make sure to factor in tipping your server or bartender.

 Recommended: Examining the Price of Eating at Home vs Eating Out